Karmesinrot/Anifiltrs/README.md

 ## Disclaimer

 *For users of uBlock Origin legacy*: the filter lists contains syntaxes and resources which are not available on your version.
+Breakage may occur when using the filter lists.